 Kuta, Lombok, unlike its Balinese namesake, is a chilled calm.
-Water buffalo roam freely between paddies and dusty meadows; eateries and guesthouses lie strung-out along the dirt tracks linking golden coves and a distant white-fringed horizon of breakers splits the blues of ocean and sky.
+Water buffalo roam freely between paddies and dusty meadows; eateries and guesthouses lie strung-out along the dirt tracks linking golden coves and a distant white-fringed horizon of breakers crashing on the reef splits the blues of ocean and sky.

 Whilst in Kuta we also became well acquainted with the local home-made rice wine (it’s pink colouration apparently due to the use of black rice, not meths) that is sold, under the counter, in re-cycled water and soft drink bottles.
 Quality saké it is not, but it is cheap, effective, and we both appear to have retained our eyesight.

 Unfortunately our next destination necessitated backtracking through dastardly Mataram.
 Undaunted and armed with a firsthand knowledge of correct prices and a steely determination not to get screwed we made it to Senggigi both un-traumatised and on really rather close to what a local would have paid: smug grins all-round (and a congratulatory beer).